 1) Understand Your Consumption:

 Understanding your overall electricity consumption is a good place to start.
 This is measured in kilowatt-hours, or kWh.
 Refer to your most recent electricity bill, which will give you how many kWh you purchased the previous month, previous year, and across the current year.
-Knowing the kWh used will allow a solar contractor to calculate how big your system should be and provide a more accurate quote.
+Knowing the kWh used will allow a SunFarm Energy to calculate how big your system should be and provide a more accurate quote.
 Are you a Gulf Power customer?
 Check out our step-by-step guide on how to find your consumption.

 2) Think About a Budget